Skip to main content

 Leopard geckos are nocturnal, so they spend their days hiding under rocks or in wood.

 Unlike other geckos, a leopard gecko has moveable eyelids and they do not have adhesive toes but do have tiny claws at the end of their toes.
-The body length is 20 – 25 cms long and can weight up to 80 grams.
+The body length is 20 to 25 cms long and can weight up to 80 grams.

 The tail of a leopard gecko can detach from the body when they are grabbed or disturbed.
 The tail will continue to wriggle allowing the gecko to escape, they do grow a new one again.